 As panOpticon CEO, Roger sets the tone and the vision for the company.
-As creative director he continues to play the leading role in the development of the platform.
+As creative director he continues to play the leading role in the development of the company mission.

 Susannah is the foremost expert in architecting digital catalogues raisonnés.
 She was previously Web Designer of the Mary Cassatt Catalogue Raisonné Online.

 She was formerly the Design Director of Digital Media for McGraw-Hill Construction; Web Designer at Architectural Record, GreenSource, MyHouse; and Web Producer at Architectural Record.com.

 Susannah earned a B.F.A in Photography from Parsons School of Design and a B.A. in Urban Studies from Eugene Lang College / The New School.

 2010 Tabbie Awards: Gold winner for Best B-to-B Website